 Hong-En Chen is a PhD candidate in the Department of Industrial and Manufacturing Engineering.
 She earned a Bachelor of Science in Biochemistry from the University of Wisconsin-Madison.
 At UW-Madison, Hong-En researched therapeutic drugs that target cancer stem cells, as well as materials for renewable energy applications.
-She’s interested in factors that influence design decision making as a member of Britelab.
+Hong-En is currently working with Dr. Scarlett Miller in Britelab on training surgical residents to place central lines.

 Hong-En currently serves as the vice president of the Human Factors and Ergonomics Society (HFES) student chapter at Penn State.
 HFES hosts workshops, outreach events, and guest seminar topics throughout the year to promote knowledge and understanding of designing systems for human variability (physical, cognitive, and sociological).